AI-sandbox/neural-admixture/README.md

 ### Software requirements

-The package has been tested on both Linux (CentOS 7.9.2009, Ubuntu 18.04.5 LTS) and MacOS (BigSur 11.2.3, Intel and Monterey 12.3.1, M1).
 It is highly recommended to use GPUs for optimal performance - make sure CUDA drivers are properly installed.

 We recommend creating a fresh Python 3.9 environment using `virtualenv` (or `conda`), and then install the package `neural-admixture` there.
 As an example, for `virtualenv`, one should launch the following commands: